 We accept that the occasional bump or scrape is an essential part of growing up and learning to manage risk.
 Therefore we don’t prohibit slightly dangerous activities such as climbing trees and running outside barefoot.
 Nonetheless, the staff are very safety-conscious and will intervene in any truly dangerous situation.Go to top ▴

-The brain is always learning, every moment of the day, unless the mind is stressed, bored, or angry.Go to top ▴
+Children are always learning, every moment of the day, unless they are stressed, bored, or angry.Go to top ▴

 The Open School was modeled after Sudbury Valley School, which was founded in 1968 in Framingham, MA.
 For 50 years Sudbury Valley School has been churning out graduates who are intelligent, confident, self-motivated, skilled, articulate, and highly employable.
 Today there are around 70 schools around the world that follow the Sudbury model.

 To discover whether Sudbury schools are successful, The Circle School, a Sudbury model school in Harrisburg, PA, conducted a study of its graduates in 2015.
 The study found that graduates of the Circle School attend college more often than the average American.
 They are also more likely to earn degrees, including bachelor’s, master’s, and doctoral degrees.
 This is not because Circle School families are wealthier — they occupy the same range of socioeconomic brackets as their surrounding community.

 After college, Circle School graduates go on to the full range of careers.
 They are more likely to go into science and technology than any other field.
 They are also more likely than the average American to be self-employed.
 60 percent of them are traditionally employed, while only 2 percent are unemployed.

 This kind of education is still unconventional, but it’s no longer an experiment.
 The experiment is over, and the results are in.
 The Sudbury model works.Go to top ▴